scottyschup/ruby-curriculum/language-basics/classes.md

 cat1.home_city = "San Francisco"
 ```

-In short, after you call `Cat.new`, your `Cat` should be fully setup
+In short, after you call `Cat.new`, your `Cat` should be fully set up
 and ready to go.

 ### `initialize` != `run`